-Most recently, Walgreens announced a deal to acquire Rite-Aid for $17.2 billion in 2015.
+Walgreens later announced a deal to acquire Rite-Aid for $17.2 billion in 2015.
 The company conceded to only acquire half of Rite-Aid’s stores and divest 600 locations after regulatory scrutiny, but Walgreens will be able to provide better national coverage for its customers.

 By acquiring other drugstores, Walgreens gains substantial cost synergies from procurement savings on the purchase of drugs and merchandise.
 The company’s economies of scale allow it to offer customers lower costs compared to its smaller rivals.